Is Premarital Counseling or Education for You?

 Don't make the mistake of thinking of counseling and marriage prep as alternatives to each other.
 They can be very complimentary in getting a new marriage on the right track.
 Counseling, while helpful in its own way, usually doesn't provide the same kind of intensive skill-building and education.
 (Just as marriage prep doesn't provide the more extensive exploration of individual problems and underlying issues that longer-term counseling can.)
 The skill-building and education are the key factors in long-term divorce prevention and marriage success.
 Today's marriages need all the help they can get.

-Susan Piver's, The Hard Questions: 100 Essential Questions to Ask Before You Say I Do is on the bestseller list.
+Susan Piver's The Hard Questions: 100 Essential Questions to Ask Before You Say I Do is a bestselling book that can assist you.
 A marriage prep program can give couples the benefit of a supportive environment and framework in which to ask these questions and some skills to deal with the answers.

 Whatever marriage prep couples choose — religion-based or religion-neutral, counseling or class — should include activities to give them real skills, real expectations and real knowledge of self and partner to face the inevitable challenges of a committed relationship.